Skip to Main Content

 Vacation, Sick, or Bereavement Leave

-The State of Georgia does not require employers to offer to employees paid vacation, sick, or bereavement leave, subject to exceptions below.
+The State of Georgia generally does not require employers to offer to employees paid vacation, sick, or bereavement leave, subject to exceptions below.
 Employers should comply with policies or applicable employment contracts.

-Provisions in an employee handbook or other manual relating to additional compensation plans, of which an employee is aware, may be considered a binding contract between the parties.
+In Georgia, provisions in an employee handbook or other manual relating to additional compensation plans, of which an employee is aware, may be considered a binding contract between the parties.
 Fulton–DeKalb Hosp.
-Auth.
-V. Metzger, 203 Ga.App.
+Auth. v.
+Metzger, 203 Ga.App.
 595, 596–597(2), 417 S.E.2d 163 (1992) (disability benefits); Shannon v.
-Huntley's Jiffy Stores, 174 Ga.App.
+Huntley's Jiffy Stores, Inc. 174 Ga.App.
 125, 126(2), 329 S.E.2d 208 (1985) (vacation pay); and Fletcher v.
 Amax, Inc., 160 Ga.App.
 692, 695, 288 S.E.2d 49 (1981) (severance pay).
 In these cases, the court reasons that the additional compensation plan represents an offer by the employer that the employee implicitly accepts by remaining in employment.
 Ellison v.
-DeKalb Cty., 236 Ga.
+DeKalb County., 236 Ga.
 App.
 185, 186, 511 S.E.2d 284, 285 (1999).
 Therefore, an employer may establish a policy or enter into a contract regarding whether employees will be paid accrued vacation leave upon separation from employment.
 Shannon, 329 S.E.2d 208.

 Smoking Laws